lucidworks/simple-category-extraction-component/README.md

 Now bring up the Solr Admin at http://localhost:8983/solr to make sure that you have a collection.
 Select collection1 from the Core Selector Dropdown button.
 Click on the Query tab and click on the "Execute Query" button.
 You should see the three documents that you just indexed.

+The color field will now have the values: 'red' and 'blue'.
+The component now knows what the valid values for 'color' are - the ones that have been indexed into the collection!

 Now searching for 'red sofa' using the /infer handler will only bring back the first record, whereas searching for 'red sofa' with the select handler will bring back all three.
 (In my solrconfig.xml, I made the df to be 'description' in both the /select and /infer handlers so that we don't have to worry about searching the default 'text' field - OR I could have added  a copyField from description to text - OR I could have used 'text' for the 'description' field in the input SolrXML file  - always more than way to do cat skinnin').
+Note that searching for 'green sofa' in either handler would bring back two records (the ones with sofa) because the index doesn't recognize 'green' as a sofa color because we haven't given it one to index yet.
+This means that all colors that are associated with a record by having a color facet value will work, no other colors will.
+And we can do this with ANY field that we can facet on!

 Out-Of-The-Box Solr  /request handler